 Perhaps the biggest enabler for those aiming to quit cable for good — without giving up live TV — is the growing list of live TV streaming services available, all of which come with free trial periods and no contracts.
 There are several to choose from, each with its own advantages (and disadvantages).
 We’ve got a detailed comparison piece, The best live TV streaming services: Hulu, Sling TV, YouTube TV, and more, that breaks down each of these services in finer detail, but below is a general overview.

-In addition to the channel package add-ons, Sling TV also offers premium add-ons — including Showtime, Cinemax, Starz Epix, and more — for between $5 and $15/month on top of your base package.
-You can find out more in our Sling TV hands-on guide.
+In addition to the channel package add-ons, Sling TV also offers premium add-ons — including Showtime, Cinemax, Starz Epix, and more — for between $6 and $15/month on top of your base package.

 YouTube TV ($65/month)

 It’s a no-brainer that the largest video platform in history would build its own live TV streaming service.
 Like Hulu’s service, YouTube TV offers a single channel package.
 You’ll get 85-plus channels with a $65 monthly subscription — including sports channels you’d normally have to pay much more for with other services — along with a handful of optional add-ons.
 You can also add 4K for for an additional $20 per month, something that its biggest competitor, Hulu + Live TV, does not offer as of yet.

 On top of the TV content, you’ll also get access to all of YouTube’s premium content, which includes YouTube-produced series from popular creators and celebrities.
 The availability of local affiliates of the big four broadcasters (CBS, ABC, NBC, and Fox) varies by location, but the YouTube TV service is available in all U.S. markets.
 You also will get unlimited DVR storage space to stock up on all your favorite shows.